lucasrodes/whatstk/docs/source/code_examples/interventions_count.rst

 ---------------------------------

 Now, instead of counting the number of interventions we might want to explore the number of characters sent.
-Note that a user might send tons of messages with few words whereas another user might send few messages with tons of words.
+Note that a user might send tons of messages with few words, whereas another user might send few messages with tons of words.
 Depending on your analysis you might prefer exploring interventions or number of characters.